valeriatoneva/web-portal-task/README.md

 - Outside the table, create a button that opens a modal.
 In this modal, there should be another button that allows you to select any image from the file system.
 When you have selected the image, it will be displayed in the modal
   - Note that this is not linked to the data from above

-### Authorization
+# Authorization

-It's mandatory for your requests towers the API to be authorized.
+It is mandatory that your requests to the API are authorized.
 You can find the required request below:

 This is how it looks in `curl`: